For this series of posts, we are focusing on those characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 The way we acquire that readiness is to do what Father exhorts: ‘Get wisdom!‘

-It is by the wisdom of our obedience to Yahuwah’s Word, that Father enables us to BE ready, so that we too might be found among the company of the Wise Virgins.
+It is by the wisdom of our obedience to Yahuwah’s written Word [the Scriptures], that Father enables us to BE ready, so that we too might be found among the company of the Wise Virgins.

 Let us therefore stay close to our Saviour, patiently seeking His merciful grace to help us listen to and receive His true wisdom, counsel, and correction.